Phone-GWP-group

 Different options for adding required symbols to your packaging

-If you are required or choose to add PAP 20 to your packaging (e.g. you ship your products to Italy), you have several options.
+If you are required or choose to add PAP 20 to your packaging (e.g., when shipping products to Italy), you have several options.

-Firstly, you can opt to print the logos directly onto the packaging.
-Printing is generally the most straightforward option but may incur additional setup costs (such as new printing plates).
+Firstly, you can opt to print the logos directly onto your packaging.
+Printing is generally the most straightforward option, but it may incur additional setup costs (such as new printing plates).

 Secondly, you can use a perforation to create the marking, similar to printing.
 This method may involve changes to your tooling, however.

 The final option, which is generally accepted, is to apply a label to your existing packaging.
-This option allows you to use current packaging, which may not have the relevant symbols printed.
+This option allows you to use your current packaging, which may not have the relevant symbols printed on it.
 It also allows you to use the same packaging across multiple locations that have different marking requirements.

 Besides the method of applying your PAP 20 markings, the legislation also permits the use of different logo types.

-Whilst the coding of the PAP 20 logo is mandatory, both the regulation and EU countries do not specify in detail how the marking must appear.
+Whilst the coding of the PAP 20 logo is mandatory, neither the regulation nor EU countries specify in detail how the marking must appear.
 It is only necessary for the marking to be visible.

 PAP 20 logo